QIICR/dcmqi-guide/user_guide/searching_codes_outside_dicom.md

 1. the process of contributing something into the DICOM standard is lengthy and can take a year before you see your change in the standard text;
 2. you will need to learn the procedures of contributing changes to the standard;
-3. although the SNOMED-CT codes included in the standard are [exempt from the licensing constraints of SNOMED-CT](https://qiicr.gitbooks.io/dcmqi-guide/user_guide/existing_coding_scheme.html#snomed-ct-license-exemption), the ontology defined by SNOMED-CT is NOT covered by the standard.
+3. although the SNOMED-CT codes included in the standard are [exempt from the licensing constraints of SNOMED-CT](https://qiicr.gitbooks.io/dcmqi-guide/user_guide/existing_coding_scheme.html#snomed-ct-license-exemption), the ontology defined by SNOMED-CT is NOT covered by the exemption.
 Therefore, you will still need a secondary ontology if you are concerned about the license, and want to do reasoning on your data.

 Therefore, it can be more practical to find a suitable term in an ontology other than SNOMED-CT.